 You could use the pose to raise awareness of a still verses busy mind?

-There are loads of “dualities” you could bring awareness to in your class when teaching this pose.
+There are lots of dualities you could bring awareness to in your class when teaching East Stretch.

 (1) Sit with legs bent and brings hands behind you.
 Feet hip width apart.

 (2) Lift hips up.
 Lift baby up.
 Lift a little higher.
 Don’t let hips sag down – keep pressing them up towards the ceiling.

 (4) Exhale will coming down to starting position.

 Stretches arms and shoulders.

 Works fronts and backs of legs and back of your body.